-I used household survey data on all the 751 field plots owned by a random sample of 368 households in Zambia, capturing data for the 2013/2014 agricultural season.
-Survey respondents were from Nyimba, Mumbwa and Mpika districts (Fig 1).
-Nyimba and Mumbwa districts were selected based on their past exposure to MT promotion, while Mpika was selected for being an area outside the main CA promotion regions where shifting cultivation or slash and burn systems and zero tillage are common.
-Mpika is located about 650 km north of the capital Lusaka, while Nyimba and Mumbwa are about 340 km east and 160 km west, respectively (Fig. 1).
+I use household survey data on all the 751 plots owned by a random sample of 368 households and capturing data for the 2013/2014 agricultural season in Zambia.
+Survey respondents were from Nyimba, Mumbwa and Mpika districts.
+Nyimba and Mumbwa districts were selected based on their past exposure to MT promotion, while Mpika was selected for being an area outside the main CA promotions regions where zero tillage and shifting cultivation systems are common.
+Mpika is located about 650 km north of the capital Lusaka, while Nyimba and Mumbwa are about 340 km east and 160 km west, respectively.
+Figure (1) shows the location of the survey areas.

-Fig. 1 Location of survey districts and villages (green dots on the map) in Zambia.
+Figure 1: Location of survey districts and villages (green dots on the map).

 Ten survey villages were randomly selected from each of the three districts using the most recent national agricultural survey listing of villages.
-In the final stage, 12-15 households were randomly selected from each village for interviews.
+In the final stage, 12 - 15 households were randomly selected from each village for interviews.
 In total, 120 farm households in each of Mpika and Nyimba districts and 128 households in Mumbwa were interviewed.
-Mumbwa and Nyimba districts lie within the main areas where government agencies and development projects have been promoting MT for two decades (Mazvimavi 2011; Ngoma et al. 2016).
+Mumbwa and Nyimba districts lie within the main areas where government agencies and/or development projects have been promoting MT for almost two decades.

 Data were collected using structured questionnaires through face-to-face interviews.
-The survey collected detailed information on household demographics, agricultural activities (including tillage methods) and off-farm activities, crop yields, labor and other input use and costs, asset holdings and sources of income.
-Overall, 131 (17%) of all field plots owned by survey farmers used MT, while 620 (83%) did not.
-Of these, 9% used ripping, 6% used basin tillage and 2% used zero tillage.
+The survey collected detailed information on household demographics, agricultural (including tillage methods) and off-farm activities, yield, labor and other input use and costs, asset holdings and sources of income.
+Overall, 131 (17%) of all plots used MT, while 620 (83%) did not.
+More specifically, 9% used ripping, 6% used basin tillage and 2% used zero tillage.
 As expected, the proportion of MT users was highest in Mumbwa followed by Nyimba district.

-Table 1 presents summary statistics and mean difference test results between adopter and non-adopter field plots for all variables used in the analysis.
-I used crop yield and crop income as outcome variables.
-Yield captures the overall land productivity impacts, while crop income attaches a monetary value to yield and subtracts the observed costs of production.
-This implies that even if the yield effects are positive, it is possible for the crop income effects to be negative if MT entails higher implementation costs.
-While plots under MT had higher crop yield and provided more crop income on average, the mean differences in these outcome variables between MT and non-MT plots were not statistically significant (Table 1).
+Table (1) presents summary statistics and mean difference test results between adopter and nonadopter plots for all variables used in the analysis.
+As alluded to earlier, I use yield and crop income as outcome variables.
+Yield captures the overall land productivity impacts, while crop income attaches a monetary value to yield and nets out the observed costs of production.
+This implies that even if the yield effects are positive, it is possible for the crop income effects to be negative if MT entails higher implementations costs.
+There are no statistically significant differences in these outcome variables between MT and non-MT plots (Table 1).

 Explanatory variables are divided into plot and household characteristics.
-Most of these have been used elsewhere in assessing impacts of different agricultural technologies on household welfare (Abdulai and Huffman 2014; Alem et al. 2015; Asfaw et al. 2012; El-Shater et al. 2016; Kassie et al. 2011).
-There are some notable differences in endowments between MT and non-MT adopters in Table 1.
+Most of these have been used in assessing impacts of different agricultural technologies on household welfare (Abdulai and Huffman 2014; Alem et al. 2015; Asfaw et al. 2012; El-Shater et al. 2015; Kassie et al. 2011).
+There are some notable differences in endowments between MT and non-MT plots in Table (1).
 To highlight a few, a larger proportion of MT adopters used herbicide and manure than non-adopters.
 MT adopters applied more inorganic fertilizer per ha, had more plots per household and experienced lower seasonal rainfall.
 Further, MT adopters weeded their plots several times and were closer to input and output sales outlets compared to non-adopters.
-MT adopters had older but less educated household heads, more adult equivalents and more tropical livestock units (computed following Jahnke 1982).8 Except for the seasonal rainfall variable, computed from spatial data (Ngoma et al. 2016), all other variables were drawn from the survey described above.9
+MT adopters had older but less educated household heads, more adult equivalents and higher tropical livestock units (computed following (Jahnke 1982)).9 Except for the seasonal rainfall variable, computed from spatial data (H Ngoma et al. 2016), all other variables are drawn from the survey described above.10